 Situated at the top of the Royal Mile, next to Edinburgh Castle, The Scotch Whisky Experience takes visitors on a sensational journey of discovery into Scotland’s national drink.

-Just next to Edinburgh Castle, The Scotch Whisky Experience takes visitors on a journey of discovery into Scotland’s national drink.
 I enjoyed the silver tour courtesy of the Scotch Whisky Experience, however I also chose to upgrade to the gold tour to get a full sampling experience of whisky; I’d highly recommend upgrading if possible to really make the most of this experience.

-Located in a former Victorian school and following a multimillion pound refurbishment in 2009, the experience consists of a tour featuring a barrel ride through the whisky making process.
+Located in a former Victorian school and following a multimillion pound refurbishment in 2009, the experience consists of a tour, featuring a barrel ride through the whisky making process.

-Visitors to the Scotch Whisky Experience are also treated to seeing the world’s largest collection of Scotch Whisky; the jewel in the crown of the tour.
+Visitors to the Scotch Whisky Experience are also treated to a viewing of the world’s largest collection of Scotch Whisky; the jewel in the crown of the tour.

-The Scotch Whisky Experience is (unsurprisingly) home to one of the city’s largest specialist whisky shops.
+The Scotch Whisky Experience is also home to one of the city’s largest specialist whisky shops.
 The retail space holds over 300 different single malt, grain and blended Scotch Whiskies and whisky-based liqueurs from all over the country.

-One piece of advice: don’t visit on an empty stomach.
+My one bit of advice: don’t visit on an empty stomach.
 You’re likely to be sampling and enjoying a range of whiskies and will enjoy it more if you don’t have to worry about feeling drunk!